0xV6/ipCHATv4/README.md

 ## Features

 - **User Registration and Login**: Users can register and log in using their credentials.
-- **Message Sending**: Users can send messages to each other.
-- **Real-time Messaging**: Users receive the latest message only if they did not send it.
 - **Cross-Platform**: The application runs on Windows, Linux, and MacOS and Android(using Termux).

 ## Installation